f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ![alt text](./assets/xc_segment_connector_add.png)

 First, we will add segment connector for prod to shared.
 For the Source Segment, select the **prod segment** we created earlier.
 For the Destination Segment, select the **shared segment**.
-Make sure to select **Direct** connector type.
+Make sure **Direct** connector type is specified.
 Since segment connectors are bi-directional, we do not need to configure it in reverse direction - from shared to prod for Direct Connectors.
 Then click **Apply**.

 ![alt text](./assets/xc_segment_connector_add_prod.png)